-General Rommel still stands before Arras, waiting for infantry to aid his assault on the key town.
+General Rommel still stands before Arras, waiting for the infantry to aid his assault on the key town.
 He also is recuperating from the large British tank attack of the 21st, which gave him quite a fright.

 The German 18th Army attacks the retreating Belgians near Eeklo.
 German 6th Army presses forward near Courtrai against the British 4th Infantry Division and 44th Infantry Division.